 This giant wooden peg board DIY by Mandi from vintagerevivals.com is to die for!

-Our clear totes are perfect for these Project Boxes.
-Many of our customers mention they didn't have an ideal solution to store their unfinished projects before their ScrapBox.
+The InView Totes are perfect for creating project boxes.
+Many of our customers mention they didn't have an ideal solution to store their unfinished projects before the DreamBox.
+For smaller projects, or for organizing papers in one place, we recommend using the Shallow InView Totes to help save space in your DreamBox.

 Crickets truly are perfectionists.